epykure/epyk-templates-codepen/README.md

 ### Epyk and CodePen!

-Epyk report can be shared on Codepen.
+Epyk report can be shared and tested on Codepen.

 Presentation
 ================================